GoogleChrome/developer.chrome.com/site/en/blog/scroll-animation-performance-case-study/index.md

 The following example progress bar is built using class JavaScript techniques.

-{% Video src="video/HodOHWjMnbNw56hvNASHWSgZyAf2/gB3RmjbAlATfn9jANGLL.mp4", width="800", height="484", autoplay="true", loop="true", muted="true" %}
+{% Video src="video/HodOHWjMnbNw56hvNASHWSgZyAf2/gB3RmjbAlATfn9jANGLL.mp4", width="800", height="484", autoplay="true", loop="true", muted="true", controls="true" %}

 The document responds each time the `scroll` event happens to calculate how much percentage of the `scrollHeight` the user has scrolled to.